Dr Jonathan Selig

 Jon has taught across a wide range of subjects and at all levels from pre-degree to postgraduate.
 In 1992 he taught two sophomore mechanical engineering classes at City College, New York.
 In 2011 he gave a 10 hour lecture course to Undergraduates at Politechnika Wrocławska Instytut Informatyki, Automatyki i Robotyki, Poland.
 He is a regular lecturer on the international summer school series on Screw-Theory Based Methods in Robotics.

 Jon's work concentrates on the applications of modern geometry to problems in robotics and the theory of mechanisms.
-In recent work some classical algebraic geometry was used to investigate typical geometric constraints imposed by simple linkages.
+In recent work, some classical algebraic geometry was used to investigate typical geometric constraints imposed by simple linkages.
 This also has application in the kinematics of simple mechanisms, in particular enumerating the number of postures for a general 6R serial manipulator is reduced to a simple homology computation.
 Another strand to his work recently has been to use differential geometry, in particular Lie theory, to study the typical kinematic equations of vehicles.
 These left-invariant systems are non-holonomic because the possible forces or controls only occupy a subspace of the Lie algebra to the group of rigid-body displacements.
-Using these ideas it has been possible to give explicit algorithms to perform rational interpolation for planning motions of car-like mobile robots.
+This led to a classification of the Lie triple systems in the Lie algebra of the group of rigid-body displacements.

 For a full list of Jon's publications, see his Google scholar page.